-Reduce your stress before and while you drive.
-Listen to "easy listening" music.

-Give the drive your full attention.
-Don't allow yourself to become distracted by talking on your cell phone, eating, etc.

-Be realistic about your travel time.
-Expect delays because of traffic, construction, or bad weather and make allowances.

-If you're going to be later than you expected - deal with it.
-Take a deep breath and accept the delay.

-Give other drivers the benefit of the doubt.
-Try to imagine why he or she is driving that way.
-Whatever their reason, it has nothing to do with you.

-Slow down and keep your following distance reasonable.

-Don't drive slowly in the left lane of traffic.

-Avoid gestures.
-Keep you hands on the wheel.
-Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head.

-Be a cautious and courteous driver.
-If another driver seems eager to get in front of you, say, "Be my guest."
-This response will soon become a habit and you won't be as offended by other drivers' actions.
+- · Reduce your stress before and while you drive.
+Listen to "easy listening" music. - Give the drive your full attention.
+Do not allow yourself to become distracted by talking on your cellphone, eating, etc. - Be realistic about your travel time.
+Expect delays because of traffic, construction or bad weather. - If you are going to be later than you expected deal with it.
+Take a deep breath and accept the delay. - Give other drivers the benefit of the doubt.
+Try to imagine why they are driving that way.
+Whatever their reason, it has nothing to do with you. - · Slow down and keep your following distance reasonable. - · Do not drive slowly in the left lane of traffic. - Avoid gestures.
+Keep your hands on the wheel.
+Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head. - Be a cautious and courteous driver.
+If another driver seems eager to get in front of you, say, "be my guest."
+This response will soon become a habit and you will not be as offended by other drivers' actions.

-2.10.3 - What You Should Do When Confronted by an Aggressive Driver
+2.10.3 - What You Should Do When Confronted by Aggressive Drivers

-First and foremost, make every attempt to get out of their way.

-Put your pride in the back seat.
-Do not challenge them by speeding up or attempting to hold-yourown in your travel lane.

-Avoid eye contact.

-Ignore gestures and refuse to react to them.

-Report aggressive drivers to the appropriate authorities by providing a vehicle description, license number, location and, if possible, direction of travel.

-If you have a cell phone, and can do it safely, call the police.

-If an aggressive driver is involved in a crash farther down the road, stop a safe distance from the crash scene, wait for the police to arrive, and report the driving behavior that you witnessed.
+- · First and foremost, make every attempt to get out of their way. - Put your pride in the back seat.
+Do not challenge them by speeding up or attempting to hold-your-own in your travel lane. - · Avoid eye contact. - Ignore gestures and refuse to react to them. - Report aggressive drivers to the appropriate authorities by providing a vehicle description, license number, location and, if possible, direction of travel. - If you have a cellphone, and can do it safely, call the police. - If an aggressive driver is involved in a crash farther down the road, stop a safe distance from the crash scene, wait for the police to arrive and report the driving behavior that you witnessed.